ExperienceLovelace/lovelace-floorplan/README.md

 ## Installation

 ### HACS
-Just add the URI to HACS's custom
+Just add the URI to HACS's as custom repository.

 ### Manual